 What Does a Typical Day in Reception Look Like?

-- During their first day children will have opportunities to: play together in their key worker group; play with friends from across the class; play inside or outside; visit nursery to catch up with their nursery friends and teachers; have a range of stories; have time to talk in small groups.
+- During their first day children will have opportunities to: play together in their groups; play with friends from across the class; play inside or outside; visit nursery to catch up with their nursery friends and teachers; have a range of stories; have time to talk in small groups.

 - Children will take part in ‘mathematics’ activities across the day.
 We do this in a ‘playful’ way and children are not expected to sit down at tables for these activities.
 We will do lots of counting out loud, counting sets of objects and singing number rhymes and songs.